 The B.S. program in Health and Exercise Science gives students experience with and understanding of the physiological, mechanical, and psychological aspects of physical activity and health-related behavior.

 This program in the Department of Exercise Science examines all aspects of human performance including a background in natural sciences, human physiology, anatomy, metabolic and muscular systems, and research and testing protocols.
 There are three tracks available for this program:

 “I had four different placements; two in physical therapy clinics and two working with athletic trainers for sports teams.
 Working with the athletic training staff for the SU football team made me realize how much I would like to work around athletics.” – Tyler Daymon ‘17

 You will receive advising support, career services, and one-on-one mentoring from the School of Education and Exercise Science faculty, who hold leadership positions in professional organizations and receive prestigious awards for their research and writing.
-An intensive research focus at the undergraduate level includes opportunities in the Muscle Biology Laboratory, the Human Performance Laboratory, an Altitude Simulator, the Fit Families Program, and other work to help you build your professional skills and identity.
+An intensive research focus at the undergraduate level includes opportunities in the Muscle Biology Laboratory, the Human Performance Laboratory, an Altitude Simulator, and other work to help you build your professional skills and identity.